WILLO THE WISP (1981)

 The main characters;

-Carwash - a snobby cat that was based on Noe Coward
+Carwash - a snobby cat that was based on Noel Coward.
+His catchphrase was "My eyes are not first class, you know".

 The Beast - originally the dim-witted Prince Humbart who turned into a hairy creature with a speech impediment after getting on the wrong side of Evil Edna.